Fuel tank attacked, catches fire in southern Saudi Arabia

 Fuel tank attacked, catches fire in southern Saudi ArabiaNew

 DUBAI, United Arab Emirates (AP) — A fuel tank at an oil facility in Saudi Arabia caught fire after being struck by a projectile in the latest such attack amid its yearslong war targeting rebels in Yemen.
 That’s according to Saudi Arabian officials in a statement early Friday.
-No one has immediately claimed responsibility for the assault at Jizan in southwest Saudi Arabia near the border with Yemen.
-Authorities say a projectile hit a fuel tank at a distribution facility just after 9 p.m.
-Thursday.
+The assault at Jizan in southwest Saudi Arabia near the border with Yemen came came during what Saudi defense officials described as a barrage of eight bomb-carrying drones launched by the Houthi rebels.
+A Houthi military spokesman confirmed Friday that the rebels had launched a series of drone attacks on several Saudi military sites and oil facilities.
 Jizan long has been targeted by Yemen’s Houthi rebels.
-However, the rebels did not immediately claim the attack.
-The kingdom has faced an increasing number of such assaults and the tempo hasn’t slowed since it offered a cease-fire deal to the Houthis on Monday.